ClintH/ixfx-docs/src/pages/data/cleanup.md

 const v = sensorValue / 500;
 ```

 But if `sensorValue` rises above 500 unexpectedly, `v` will be greater than 1 (ie. more than 100%).
 Other parts of our code might purposefully be able to handle this, but there are times where exceeding 100% cannot be permitted.
-Likewise, we might not want `v` being computed to be less than 0% because of assumptions made in other parts of our code.
+Likewise, we might not want `v` to be less than 0% because of assumptions made in other parts of our code.

 To do this manually, we might write: